-Basic functions: (i) To evaluate the skills, knowledge and experience necessary on the Board; (ii) To submit to the Board of Directors proposals for the appointment of independent directors to be co-opted to the Board or submitted for the decision of the General Shareholders' Meeting; (iii) To report to the Board of the proposals for the appointment of the other directors to be co-opted to the Board or submitted for the decision of the General Shareholders' Meeting; (iv) To report to the Board on proposals for the appointment and removal of senior management and the basic conditions of their contracts; (v) To report to the Board on gender diversity issues and director qualifications.
-In this respect, it will set a target for representation of the gender with less representation on the Board of Directors and will draw up guidance on how to achieve said goal; (v) To propose to the Board of Directors: (a) the remuneration policy for directors or general managers or those who perform senior management functions reporting directly to the Board, executive commissions or executive officers; and (b) the individual remuneration of the executive directors and the other conditions of their contracts; (vii) To verify observance of the remuneration policy established by the Company; (viii) To organise the succession of the Chairman and the Chief Executive; (ix) To ensure the transparency of the remuneration and verify the information on the remuneration of directors and senior management contained in the various corporate documents; (x) To co-ordinate the non-financial and diversity information reporting process, in accordance with the applicable legislation and the relevant international standards; (xi) To ensure that any conflicts of interest do not harm the independence of the external advice provided to the Commission; (xii) To supervise the strategy of communication and relations with shareholders and investors, including small and medium-sized shareholders; and (xiiii) To review the Company's corporate responsibility policy, ensuring that it is directed towards value creation.
+Basic functions: (i) To evaluate the skills, knowledge and experience necessary on the Board; (ii) To submit to the Board of Directors proposals for the appointment of independent directors to be co-opted to the Board or submitted for the decision of the General Shareholders' Meeting; (iii) To report to the Board of the proposals for the appointment of the other directors to be co-opted to the Board or submitted for the decision of the General Shareholders' Meeting; (iv) To report to the Board on proposals for the appointment and removal of senior management and the basic conditions of their contracts; (v) To report to the Board on proposals for the appointment and removal of senior management and the basic conditions of their contracts; (v) To report to the Board of Directors and director qualifications.
+In this respect, it will set a target for representation of the gender with less representation on the Board of Directors and will draw up guidance on how to achieve said goal; (v) To propose to the Board of Directors: (a) the remuneration policy for directors or general managers or those who perform senior management functions reporting directly to the Board, executive commissions or executive officers; and (b) the individual remuneration of the executive directors and the other conditions of their contracts; (vii) To verify observance of the remuneration policy established by the Company; (viii) To organise the succession of the Chairman and the Chief Executive; (ix) To ensure the transparency of the remuneration and verify the information on the remuneration of directors and senior management contained in the various corporate documents; (x) To oversee that potential conflicts of interest do not undermine the independence of external advice rendered to the board; (xi) To supervise the application of the reporting policy for interest do not undermine the independence of external advice rendered to the board; (xi) To supervise the application of the reporting policy for interest do not undermine the independe

-The A&RC's annual report for 2019, which will be made available to all shareholders on ROVI's website, summarises the most important actions carried out by the AC in said year.
-It states that the Report was drawn up in accordance with the aspects set out in the CNMV's Technical Guide 1/2019 on appointments and remuneration commissions in public-interest entities.
+The A&RC's annual report for 2020, which will be made available to all shareholders on ROVI's website, summarises the most important actions carried out by the AC in said year.
+It states that the Report was drawn up in accordance with the aspects set out in the CNMV's Technical Guide 1/2019 on Appointments and Remuneration Committees in public-interest entities.